 2 if renewal isn’t necessary.
 You can view the execution result if you highlight the task in DSM and click on

-Enjoy using HTTPS on your Synology!
+Enjoy using HTTPS on your Synology device!
 Hopefully this post was helpful.
 Please post a comment if you were successful, or if there were issues you encountered.